thedeveco/thedeveco.com/content/signup.md

 ---
-title : "Signup"
-description : "Sign Up and join the devEco Today!" aliases : ["register", "join", "joinus"]
+title : "devEco Collective Signup" description : "Together, ideas are shaped, shared, and brought to life." aliases : ["register", "join", "joinus"]
 ---

 # Big News for Developers!

 **The devEco is celebrating a month of Windows on Arm!
 As such, we will be kickstarting December with a brand new event and experience for Arm developers around the world!**

+---

 ## devEco LIVE